Kaihamu: Journey to Waitōtara

-War with Rangi-houhi of Ngāti Tapuika
+War with Rangi-houhiri of Ngai Te Rangi

-Rangi-houhi, a rangatira of Ngāi Te Rangi from Ōpōtiki in the eastern Bay of Plenty, attacked Ngāti Tapuika, an iwi within Te Arawa, which was based at Maketu in the western Bay of Plenty.
+Rangi-houhiri, a rangatira of Ngāi Te Rangi from Ōpōtiki in the eastern Bay of Plenty, attacked Waitaha, an iwi within Te Arawa, which was based at Maketu in the western Bay of Plenty.
 He captured Maketu and then treacherously killed their rangatira Tukutehe when he came to negotiate a peace.

-Tukutehe's wife, Tū-parahaki, a descendant of Hotunui, was distraught and went into seclusion for two years, refusing to marry any of her many suitors unless they avenged her husband by killing Rangi-houhi.
+Tukutehe's wife, Tū-parahaki, a descendant of Hotunui, was distraught and went into seclusion for two years, refusing to marry any of her many suitors unless they avenged her husband by killing Rangi-houhiri.
 One of Tukutehe's relatives, the elderly Mōtai-tangata-kotahi ('one-man-Mōtai'), was angry because his people had stopped delivering food for him.
 Therefore, he sent a messenger to Moeātoa to fetch Kaihamu in order to defeat Ngāi Te Rangi.
 Kaihamu was chosen because he was a distant cousin of Tū-parahaki.

-Kaihamu came with a war party which was so small that the Ngāti Tapuika said "This war party will not even disturb the dew," but Kaihamu responded, "It's just a small cloud descending from Moeātoa's peak – there are many stars in the sky, but a small cloud can hide them all."
+Kaihamu came with a war party which was so small that the Waitaha said "This war party will not even disturb the dew," but Kaihamu responded, "It's just a small cloud descending from Moeātoa's peak – there are many stars in the sky, but a small cloud can hide them all."
 He captured one fortress immediately, then at dawn the next day he attacked Te Teko and the blood from the slaughter turned the Rangitaiki River red.
 He had managed to make his attack before any of Tū-parahaki's other suitors by bribing the slave who was meant to watch the sky and tell the rangatira where the constellations were in the sky, so that they would know what the time was.
 When they woke up the slave told them that 'Tama-rereti's canoe' (the Milky Way) had not yet 'turned over' and that its anchor (the Southern Cross) remained high in the sky.
 He also made his war party seem bigger than it really was by having his men shake vines against the trees at the edge of the tree cover.